Disability Resource Center

 Syllabus Statement

-We recommend including the following paragraph below in your course syllabus
+We recommend including one of the following statements in your course syllabus

 To obtain disability related accommodations, students must contact Disability Resource Center (DRC) as early as possible in the quarter.
 To contact DRC, you may: